MikelTolino/ft_server/README.md

 # ft_server

-This project is based on creating a Docker image that it will install a complete web server.
+This project is based on creating a Docker image.

+We will install a complete web server.
 This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.

 ## Description